369geofreeman/Pull-To-Refresh-UI/README.md

 # Pull-To-Refresh-UI

-UI experiment: Loading new data from a flatlist + pull to refesh.
+UI experiments with loading new data: Flatlist + pull to refresh to fetch new photos to a feed.

 ![ezgif com-resize](https://user-images.githubusercontent.com/63067465/87989580-2d4e2a00-cada-11ea-9880-741fd7553413.gif)